AuTURBO/RDSim/README.md

 ![nav2](./documents/nav2.png)

 ## Environment Settings
-There are two ways to execute:
+There are two ways to execute: 'local' or 'docker'
-- i) run it in local
-- ii) run it in docker.

 **RDSim clone**